microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

 - Package the contents of this folder into an `Accelerator.zip` file and distribute it to the students.
 - Direct students to the hidden [Challenge 2 Accelerator](../Student/Challenge-02A.md) instructions page in the student guide.
 The instructions there assume a student has an existing "public" AKS cluster.
 Students will be instructed to deploy the Nginx Ingress controller to the AKS cluster if it is not already deployed.

 **NOTE:** The Challenge 2 student guide specifies that the AKS cluster is deployed with Azure CNI Networking.
-If a student's existing AKS cluster uses Kubenet for networking, the Whoami application should deploy just fine.
+If a student's existing AKS cluster uses Kubenet for networking, the sample application should deploy just fine.
 Students should be able to complete all of the challenges with the AKS cluster using Kubenet networking.
 However, some challenges may lead the students to want to use Azure CNI for a solution, which would require the students to re-deploy a new cluster with Azure CNI Networking.

 ## Solution Guide - Public Clusters and no Firewall Egress

-In the `/Solutions/Challenge-02/Public` folder, you will find a set of YAML files that deploy the Whoami sample application to a public AKS cluster.
+In the `/Solutions/Challenge-02/Public` folder, you will find a set of YAML files that deploy the sample application to a public AKS cluster.
 These YAML files have multiple placeholders in them that need to be replaced with values in order to deploy them to an AKS cluster.

 There are a set of Terraform modules located in the [`/Solutions/Challenge-02/Terraform`](./Solutions/Challenge-02/Terraform/) folder that will deploy the Azure resources needed for a public AKS cluster and an Azure SQL Database.
 If you use the Terraform modules, you will need to update the YAML files with the appropriate values before applying them to the AKS cluster.